charleyedward/event-notified-etl/README.md

    ```

-3. Open the notebook `nb-01-setup.py` in the Databricks workspace and update the `clientId`, `scope`, `key`, `storageAccountName` and with the values from step 2.
+4. Open the notebook `nb-01-setup.py` in the Databricks workspace and update the `clientId`, `scope`, `key`, `storageAccountName` and with the values from step 2.
 Run the notebook to mount the data lake directory in Databricks

+### 9. Publish PowerBI datasets and reports

+1. Open the PBIX file from folder `/powerbi` using Power BI Desktop.
+Update the following setting in the data set connection from the databricks workspace created in

+   1. Databricks workspace URI
+   2. Cluster Id
+   3. Personal Access Token

+2. Login to Power BI service and publish the PBIX file to your workspace.

+### 10. SharePoint Setup

+Create Two SharePont Team Sites - Green Taxi and Yellow Taxi and create following folders to upload taxi data

+- Green Taxi - `Documents/monthly`
+- Yellow Taxi - `Documents/daily`

+You will the data to upload in /data folder of this repo

+### 11. Power Automate Setup

+Login to Power Automate and create connection to SharePoint and Azure Event Grid.
+Once the connections are setup, import the flows to publish the events from `/power_automate` folder of the repo.

 ## Running the application